Magisterial Odermatt Wins Val DIsere Giant Slalom - UrduPoint

 Vald'Is�re, France, (APP - UrduPoint / Pakistan Point News - 10th Dec, 2022 ) :Switzerland's world number one Marco Odermatt produced a masterclass of skiing to win the men's World Cup giant slalom at Val D'Isere on Saturday.

-The 25-year-old Olympic champion was in a class of his own confirming his dominance of the first leg in the second run, for a combine time of 2min 03.
+The 25-year-old Olympic champion was in a class of his own confirming his dominance of the first leg in the second run, for a combined time of 2min 03.62sec and record his third victory of the season.

 Second-placed Manuel Feller of Austria was 1.40 seconds slower than the Swiss whilst Slovenia's Zan Kranjec finished third, 2.05sec adrift.

+" Odermatt said it was nice to be compared to two Austrian ski legends, Marcel Hirscher and Hermann 'The Herminator' Maier.

+"It's nice to hear but in the end I don't care, I do my own thing," he said.

-Odermatt added this win to his victory in the same discipline at Solden, Austria.
+"I don't do it for records or be compared to other guys."
+Odermatt added this win to his victory in the same discipline at Solden, Austria and a super-G in Lake Louise.